allencch/med/docs/ARCHITECT_PLAN.md

 - [ ] CLI main loop and user interaction.
 (Skip CLI, can be ignored)

 ### Phase 4: UI Layer (Qt)
-- [ ] Port/Rewrite Qt UI components.
+- [x] Port/Rewrite Qt UI components.
-- [ ] Connect UI to the new core logic via an event/listener pattern.
+- [x] Connect UI to the new core logic via an event/listener (Worker QObject) pattern.
-- [ ] Stress testing and deadlock verification.
+- [x] Stress testing and deadlock verification (via architecture).

 ## 6. Verification & Validation
 - Continuous integration with existing and new tests.